 In time, I made several journeys back to Ireland myself and developed a decided kinship to the land of my forefathers.
 Like every traveler, I was introduced to the full Irish breakfast accompanied by slices of brown bread slathered in thick slabs of butter.

 I aspired to master the art of the Irish loaf, and this year for St. Patrick's day, I'd like to share the results with you!

-It's a bit tricky to get a high, well-risen loaf out of bread that is made of one hundred percent whole wheat flour.
+It's a bit tricky to get a high, well-risen loaf out of bread that is made of 100 percent whole-wheat flour.

 This translates into a rather flat, slightly crumbly loaf.
 In fact, this bread will hardly rise at all in the oven, so what you see before you bake it is what you get.

 The trade-off is the full, sweet, nutty taste of unadulterated whole wheat, which is enhanced when the bread is toasted.

 Note that Irish flour is more coarsely ground than most American brands.
 To more closely approximate a true Irish loaf, I use stone-ground flour and add extra wheat bran, both of which are available through Bob's Red Mill or Arrowhead Mills.
 You could also order King Arthur's Irish-style flour from their catalog.